Spring Green Notes © Frances Michaels

 Container growing is ideal for gardeners with limited space but is also an excellent alternative where soil is

 poor or hard to work with or where pests or the elements make gardening difficult.
-Large pots, grow bags and
+Large pots,

 hanging planters are all suitable for your container